Improving Your Organic Social Performance on LinkedIn

 5

 In the fast-paced world of digital marketing, there is a crucial channel that often gets overlooked, but is incredibly vital to your brand success: your social media and social performance.
 I know, it might be hard to get everyone around it, but optimizing and improving your social performance is not just a “nice to have.”
 It’s a strategic move that can help build your brand, keep your customers engaged, and, believe it or not, sometimes, it can be done at zero cost.
+But where should you start?
+Well, it begins with everyone in the company, from leadership down to the interns, actively participating in the social effort.
+After all, it’s the leadership that sets the example for the rest of the team.

 Why Executive Management Needs to Care About Social Performance